Unitary Subgroup Testing

 \section{Abstract}

-We consider the problem of \emph{subgroup testing} for a quantum circuit $C$: given access to $C$, determine whether it implements a unitary from a subgroup $\cG$ of the unitary group.
-In particular, the group $\cG$ can be the trivial subgroup (i.e.\ identity testing) or groups such as the Pauli or Clifford groups, or even their $q$-ary extensions.
-We also consider a \emph{promise} version of the problem where $C$ is promised to be in some subgroup of the unitaries that contains $\cG$ (e.g.\ identity testing for Clifford circuits).
+We consider the problem of \emph{subgroup testing} for a quantum circuit $C$: given access to $C$, determine whether it implements a unitary that is $a$-close or $b$-far from a subgroup $\cG$ of the unitary group.
+It encompasses the problem of exact testing, property testing and tolerant testing.
+In this work, we study these problems with the group $\cG$ as the trivial subgroup (i.e.\ identity testing) or the Pauli or Clifford group and their $q$-ary extension, and a \emph{promise} version of these problems where $C$ is promised to be in some subgroup of the unitaries that contains $\cG$ (e.g.\ identity testing for Clifford circuits).

-We present a novel structural property of Clifford unitaries.
-Namely, that their (normalized) trace is bounded by $1/\sqrt{2}$ in absolute value, regardless of the dimension.
-We show a similar property for the $q$-ary Cliffords.
-This allows us to analyze a very simple single-query identity test under the Clifford promise and show that it has (at least) constant soundness.
-The same test has perfect soundness under the Pauli promise.
+Our main result is an equivalence between Pauli testing, Clifford testing and Identity testing.
+We derive the equivalence between Clifford and Identity testing by showing a structural property of the Clifford unitaries.
+Namely, that their (normalized) trace lies in the discrete set $\{2^{-k/2}: k \in \bbN\} \cup \{0\}$, regardless of the dimension.
+We also state and prove the analogous property for the $q$-ary Cliffords.
+This result allows us to analyze a very simple single-query identity test under the Clifford/Pauli promise.
+To prove the equivalence between Pauli and Identity testing, we analyze the conjugation action of a non-Pauli unitary on the Pauli group and show that its distance from the Pauli group affects the number of fixed points.
+We believe that these results are of interest, independent of their application to derive the equivalence considered in this work.

-We use the test to show that identity/Pauli/Clifford testing (without promise) are all computationally equivalent, thus establishing computational hardness for Pauli and Clifford testing.
+We use the equivalence to compare (and thus establish) computational hardness for the problems of Pauli and Clifford testing.